-Shettima: Nigeria Ready To End Malnutrition With Nutrition 774 Initiative
+Shettima: Nigeria Ready to End Malnutrition with Nutrition 774 Initiative

 Shettima commended the Coordinating Minister of Health and Social Welfare for the Sub-committee’s work, highlighting the five financing streams identified, including, domestic, bilateral, multilateral, private sector, and innovative.

-On private sector convergence, the vice-president directed “the establishment of a co-branded private sector challenge window for nutrition to be activated within 60 days, in coordination with the Dangote Foundation, the Federal Ministry of Industry, Trade and Investment, and the Federal Ministry of Innovation, Science and Technology”.
+On private sector convergence, the Vice President directed “the establishment of a co-branded private sector challenge window for nutrition to be activated within sixty days, in coordination with the Dangote Foundation, the Federal Ministry of Industry, Trade and Investment, and the Federal Ministry of Innovation, Science and Technology.”

 Stakeholders and partners in the public and private sectors expressed full alignment with the policy, noting that it is the best way to invest in a child’s life anywhere in the world.